 Your credit rating is based on your credit score, which takes into account your credit history.
 If your credit score falls within the following ranges, it will be ranked as either ‘very poor’ or ‘poor’, which means your borrowing options will be limited.

 You can access your credit history on the credit reference agencies’ websites for a small one-off fee.
 But to see your credit score, you may need to pay a monthly fee (30-day free trials are often available).
 For more information, read our guide on how to check your credit score.
-And if you’re a Barclaycard customer, you can check your Experian credit score for free - conditions apply.
 The Experian Credit Report will provide your personal credit history from the last six years.

 If you’d like to give your credit rating a lift, you can begin by using the below steps.
 The more you can tick off the list, the better chance you have of moving those all-important numbers in the right direction.